Intisarw/Primitive-ML-Anti-Cheat-for-FPS-in-GODOT/README.md

       suspect  12     67    896      (recall 92%)
 ```

-**46 of 55 cheaters caught with only 1 false positive on 10,500 clean players** — the production-quality framing of the result.
+**46 of 55 cheaters caught with only 1 false positive on 10,500 clean frames and rows** — benchmark prototype.

 ![XGBoost confusion matrix](reports/figures/cm_xgb.png)